 Prunus Serotina, Black Cherry, Capulin, Choke Cherry, New England mahogany, Plum, Rum Cherry, Cabinet Cherry

-Narrow sapwood is whitish to reddish brown or creamy pink.
-The heartwood varies in colour from reddish brown to deep red.
+Narrow sapwood is whitish to reddish-brown or creamy pink.
+The heartwood varies in color from reddish-brown to deep red.
 Very sensitive to UV light, and changes to its characteristic reddish-brown, mahogany shade upon exposure.
 The grain and texture are fine and fairly uniform.
 Luster is rich and satiny.
 Weight is around 35lbs pcf / sg .58

 Medium strength.
 Good bend.
 Low stiffness.
 Medium resistance.
 Works easily with hand and power tools.
 Nails, glues, and stains well.
 Polishes to an excellent finish.
 Moderately durable.
 Sapwood is susceptible to attack by common furniture beetle.